On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Introduction

-In the past few years, transformer-based foundation models have been increasingly used as a unified solution for various downstream tasks, including natural language processing (NLP)~\cite{nlp} and computer vision (CV)~\cite{computer-vision}.
-The typical work includes BERT~\cite{bert}, GPT-3~\cite{brown2020gpt3} and Swin transformer~\cite{SwinTransformer}.
-Thanks to extremely high model complexity and low labeled data demand, foundation models have good generalization ability for new tasks and become the new backbone network for voice, video, and related cross-modality tasks.
-Although foundation models are originally designed for prediction tasks, it is natural to ask if they can serve as an effective neural architecture for decision-making problems.
-Following this direction, recently, foundation models are also emerging in reinforcement learning (RL)~\cite{sutton2018reinforcement} with noticeable effectiveness and generalization ability, such as decision transformer (DT)~\cite{decision-transformer} and trajectory transformer (TT)~\cite{trajectory-transformer} and video pre-training (VPT)~\cite{baker2022vpt}, which are important attempts at general decision-making models.
+In recent years, transformer-based foundation models have gained popularity as unified solutions for various downstream tasks, including natural language processing (NLP)\citep{nlp} and computer vision (CV)\citep{computer-vision}.
+Notable examples include BERT~\citep{bert}, GPT-3~\citep{brown2020gpt3}, and the Swin Transformer~\citep{SwinTransformer}.
+Due to their high model complexity and low demand for labeled data, foundation models exhibit strong generalization capabilities for new tasks, becoming the new backbone network for text, image, voice, video, and related cross-modality tasks.
+Although foundation models were originally designed for prediction and generative tasks, it is worth exploring whether they can serve as effective neural architectures for decision-making problems.
+Recently, foundation models have demonstrated noticeable effectiveness and generalization ability in reinforcement learning (RL)\citep{sutton2018reinforcement}, such as the Decision Transformer (DT)\citep{decision-transformer}, Trajectory Transformer (TT)\citep{trajectory-transformer}, and Video Pre-training (VPT)\citep{baker2022vpt}, marking important strides towards general decision-making models.